Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: Introduction

 The remainder of this paper is structured as detailed below.
-The proposed model of the FSTAR-RIS-NOMA assisted communication system is outlined in Section II, followed by the problem formulation of the total sum rate maximization.
-Section III illustrates the particulars of the proposed alternating algorithms for optimizing the beamforming of the BS, the reflecting and transmitting coefficients of the FSTAR-RIS, and the positions of the FSTAR-RIS elements, respectively.
+The proposed model of the FIRES-NOMA assisted communication system is outlined in Section II, followed by the problem formulation of the total sum rate maximization.
+Section III illustrates the particulars of the proposed alternating algorithms for optimizing the beamforming of the BS, the reflecting and transmitting coefficients of the FIRES, and the positions of the FIRES elements, respectively.
 Section IV showcases numerical outcomes to assess the efficacy of the proposed algorithm compared with a benchmark scheme.
 Our conclusion is presented in Section V.

 \textit{Notations:} Vectors are denoted by boldface lower-case letters, while matrices are denoted by boldface upper-case letters.
 The superscripts $(\cdot)^T$ and $(\cdot)^H$ denote the transpose and Hermitian transpose, respectively.
 The spaces $\mathbb{C}^{m \times n}$ and $\mathbb{R}^{m \times n}$ represent the complex and real matrix spaces of dimensions $m \times n$, respectively.
 The notations $\text{Tr}(\cdot)$, $\text{Rank}(\cdot)$, $\text{diag}(\cdot)$, and $[\cdot]_{\text{X},j}$ are used to denote the trace, rank, diagonal matrix, and the $(\text{X}, j)$th entry indexed by category $\text{X}$ and index $j$, respectively.
 The Euclidean norm of a vector is denoted by $\|\cdot\|$, and the absolute value of a scalar is denoted by $|\cdot|$.
 The expectation operation is represented by $\mathbb{E}\{\cdot\}$, the imaginary part of a complex number by $\Im$, and the real part by $\Re$.
 Additionally, $\odot$ represents the Hadamard product, and $\text{vec}(\cdot)$ denotes the vectorization operation.
 The notation $\mathbf{W} \succeq 0$ indicates that $\mathbf{W}$ is positive semidefinite.
 Lastly, $\mathcal{O}(\cdot)$ is used to denote the big-O computational complexity notation.